 Introducing our Community-based Model of Wellness

-As part of the University’s efforts to provide more holistic care for Pepperdine students, Pepperdine will begin offering significantly expanded mental health, physical health, and fitness programs beginning fall 2022.
-To support this initiative, the University has introduced a mandatory Wellness Fee for all Pepperdine students and eliminated most health and wellness fees students currently pay.
+As part of the University's efforts to provide more holistic care for Pepperdine students, Pepperdine offers mental health, physical health, and fitness programs to all registered students.
+To support this initiative, the University has a mandatory Wellness Fee for all Pepperdine students and eliminated most health and wellness fees students have paid in the past.
 Students who have not completed their degrees and have paid the wellness fee in the fall and spring semesters will maintain access to service during the summer.

 Wellness Fee Coverage at the SHC

-The following table indicates what medical services are available at no cost at the Student Health Center.
+The following are medical services available at no cost at the Student Health Center:

 Excluded Health and Wellness Costs

-Some medical services and fees are not covered by the Wellness Fee, including but not limited to the following:
+Some medical services and fees at the Student Health Center are not covered by the Wellness Fee.
+These include but are not limited to the following:

 - Laboratory tests sent to outside labs